Edit mode

 For each shape placed on the schematic, documents can be assigned that can then be downloaded via the faceplate that appears when the shape is clicked.

-To manage the documents, select the appropriate shape, open the Properties sidebar on the left, and scroll down to the section Documents.
+To manage the documents, select the appropriate shape, open the Details sidebar on the left and go to the Properties tab, and scroll down to the section Documents.
 You can add documents from document management or remove documents that have already been attached.
 For general information on managing documents, see Manage documents.

 Keyboard shortcuts